 Want to know how you can use retail intelligence to aid your merchandising skills?
 Drop us an email at email@example.com and we’ll be in touch!

-The data above was obtained from Omnilytics, real-time retail data platform.
+The data above was obtained from Omnilytics, real-time market data platform.
 The numbers and statistics may vary, as the platform is updated every day.
 The time period of the information taken was between 27th October, 2017 to 31st March, 2018.